iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

 ## Step 1.
 Create your project

-The best way to start a new project is to use the [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) build tool because it handles a lot of tasks for you such as building your code, downloading the libraries your code depends on (dependencies), and building those libraries.
+The best way to start a new project is to use the [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) build tool because it handles a lot of tasks for you such as building your code and downloading and building the dependencies.

 In this step, you use Cargo to create a new project and install the dependencies.